Market-Implied Sustainability: Insights from Funds' Portfolio Holdings: Portfolio tilting

 \subsubsection{Portfolio tilting}

-For the tilting strategies, we start from a benchmark (the STOXX Europe 600), and we add long and short positions based on the SMIS scores and ESG scores based on the preselection strategies defined above.
+For the tilting strategies, we start from a baseline index portfolio (the STOXX Europe 600), and we add long and short positions based on MIS scores and ESG scores based on the preselection strategies defined above.
 We rebalance the portfolio quarterly according to the latest available information.

-{More in details, each quarter we set up a baseline portfolio that replicates the benchmark, excluding the stocks with incomplete information for the quarter.
+More in details, each quarter we set up a synthetic index that includes all the assets in the STOXX Europe 600 at the beginning of the quarter, excluding the stocks with incomplete time series.
 Then on top of it we invest in a long-short portfolio with long positions equal to 10\% of the initial invested amount, and short of the same size.
 The long and short positions are equally divided between the $k$ best and $k$ worse companies in the preselection strategies, respectively (in this work we consider $k=100$).